Skip to main content

 This guide shows you how to use Git activity data to identify the right mentors, focus onboarding on high-impact areas, and track how quickly new hires are ramping up.

-Why Data-Driven Onboarding Works
+Why Does Data-Driven Onboarding Work?

 The Problem with Traditional Onboarding